Leading addiction not-for-profit treatment center advises policymakers to expand upon marijuana education, prevention, research, and treatment

 Wernersville, PA (January 30, 2017) – Caron Treatment Centers, a leading not-for-profit provider of addiction and behavioral healthcare treatment with 60 years of experience, cautions policymakers about the potential health risks associated with the legalization of recreational marijuana.
 Furthermore, Caron strongly recommends that in states where it’s legal, use is restricted to those aged 25 and older.

 Caron recently published a position paper on the topic, titled Marijuana: Proceed with Caution, which highlights issues that need to be taken into account when considering legalization, including: taxation, driving, edibles, and decriminalization.
-It also addresses the significant impact of marijuana use on brain development in adolescents and young adults.
+It also addresses the significant impact of marijuana use on brain development in teens and young adults.

-While the expanding legalization of marijuana has somewhat “normalized” the drug, clinical experts at Caron have seen firsthand the impact it can have on adolescent and young adult development.
+While the expanding legalization of marijuana has somewhat “normalized” the drug, clinical experts at Caron have seen firsthand the impact it can have on teen and young adult development.
 Statistics that support these concerns include the following:

 - 92.1% of Caron patients under the age of 18 listed marijuana as their drug of choice.